 We note that the Project trips are based on an older version of the ITE Trip Generation Manual (the 11th Edition is the current version).
 Regarding the imbalanced arrival and departure distribution percentages along Croton Dam Road, Kimley-Horn has reviewed the existing volumes entering and exiting Feeney Road/Pheasant Ridge Road (residential dead-end streets that would be a good data source in determining distributions for the proposed residential development) and we feel that there would be a similar directional distribution along Croton Dam Road for entering and exiting traffic (60% to/from the east and 40% to/from the west).
-It is recommended that the Applicant revise the trip distributions using the 11th Edition rates and either modify the distributions using a balanced flow or provide justification for using the imbalanced trip distributions.
+It is recommended that the Applicant revise the trip distributions using the 11th Edition rates and either modify the distributions.
 As the NYS Route 9A intersection with Croton Dam Road is a critical intersection, the Build analyses at this location should be revised to reflect the modified Project trips.